NewStrangeWorlds/FastChem/docs_src/sections/python_module.rst

 It has the following variables:

 ``number_densities``
-  The two-dimensional array contains the number densities in of all gas phase species (elements, molecules, ions) as ``float`` numbers.
+  The two-dimensional array contains the number densities of all gas phase species (elements, molecules, ions) as ``float`` numbers.
 The first dimension refers to the temperature-pressure grid and has the same size as the temperature and pressure arrays of the input structure.
 The second dimension refers to the number of species and has a length of ``getGasSpeciesNumber()`` (see :ref:`here<sec:pfc_methods>`).

 ``total_element_density``
   One-dimensional array of ``float`` numbers that contains the total number density of all atoms :math:`j`, i.e. :math:`n_\mathrm{tot} = \sum_j \left( n_j + \sum_i \nu_{ij} n_i + \sum_c \nu_{cj} n_c \right)`, summed over their atomic number densities, as well as the ones contained in all other molecules/ions :math:`j` and condensates :math:`c`.
 This quantity is usually only a diagnostic output and not relevant for other calculations.
 The dimension of the array is equal to that of the input temperature and pressure vectors.